Mickey Volcan: Professional

 Following the draft, Volcan joined the Hartford Whalers for their 1979 training camp.
 Although the Whalers wanted him to return to school, Volcan persuaded them to give him a chance.
 Volcan surprised the Whalers' director of hockey operations, Jack Kelley, and head coach Don Blackburn during his time at camp with his poise and maturity.
 As a result, Volcan beat out fellow rookie Fred Arthur for a roster spot and signed a multi-year contract with the team on October 9.
 Volcan stated that even if the Whalers did not sign him, he would still have left the Fighting Sioux for Tier 1 hockey in Canada.
 Upon making his NHL debut, he became the youngest player in the 1980–81 season.
 Volcan tallied his first NHL point on October 15, 1980, by assisting on Steve Alley's goal against the Pittsburgh Penguins to help the Whalers earn their first win of the season.
 While he was limited to two assists through his first 17 games, Volcan was repeatedly praised by Kelley and Blackburn for playing beyond their expectations.
 He scored his first NHL goal on January 15, 1981, in a 5–4 loss to the Los Angeles Kings.
-He scored two goals and 11 assists through 50 NHL games before being re-assigned to the Whalers American Hockey League (AHL) affiliate, the Binghamton Whalers.
+He scored two goals and 11 assists through 50 NHL games before being reassigned to the Whalers American Hockey League (AHL) affiliate, the Binghamton Whalers.
 One of the reasons for his reassignment was due to the return of Thommy Abrahamsson.
 Volcan scored his first goal in his debut game against the Springfield Indians.
 However, he missed numerous games at the end of his season with the Indians due to a charley horse and hand injury.
 He finished the regular season with Binghamton collecting 10 points through 24 games.